 - Monitors Electronic Access System for emergencies, failures, etc.

 - Conducts continuous surveys of locking mechanisms in all College owned facilities.

 - Establishes and maintains keying systems in coordination with campus departments for the purpose of security and reasonable access.

 - Maintains the central key control records and privileges issued to faculty and staff.

 - Procures and issues all keys and locks.

 - Performs all lock work except that being done on a contractual basis.

-- Maintains records of those who have terminated their relationship with the college and forwards names of those still in possession of keys to the Chief of Campus Police or his/her designee.
+- Maintains records of those who have terminated their relationship with the college and forwards names of those still in possession of keys to the Chief of Police or his/her designee.